LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 3. Range Aggregation
 4. Terms aggregation

-#### 1.Date Histogram Aggregation
+#### 1. Date Histogram Aggregation
-When you collect data over time (i.e. transaction data over a year), you may be able to gain valuable insights if you can group documents based on a given time interval.
+When you are looking to group data by time interval, the date histogram aggregation will become very useful!

-There are two ways to define the time interval.
+There are two ways to define time interval with date histogram aggregations.
 1. `Fixed_interval`
 2. `Calendar_interval`